rudradeep22/ViT-implementation/README.md

 ## Performance

-The model achieves the following performance metrics on the test set:
+The model achieves the following performance metrics on the test set when trained for 50 epochs:
 - **Best Accuracy**: 68.25%

 ## Model Configuration